 For a local recommendation, reserve a table at the historic Restaurant Puk.
 It’s located just a short walk from Tivoli, and they offer a small and full-course version of the holiday meal.
 Check out Get Your Guide for a fun tour in Copenhagen. -Derek Hartman of Everything Copenhagen

 Winter in London can be wet and cold, so some people might assume that Christmas in the city could be miserable in terms of weather.
 They couldn’t be more wrong!
-In fact, the festive season is one of the best times to visit London.
+In fact, London is one of the best European cities for Christmas.

 The city really knows how to put people in the holiday spirits.
 From the middle of November, many shops start to decorate their windows, and some big streets start turning on their Christmas lights.